Ashim-das123/totalitycorp-frontend-challenge/README.md

 # E-commerce Front-end Project
 ### This is a front-end e-commerce project built using React, HTML, CSS, JavaScript, and React Bootstrap.
 It provides a user-friendly online shopping experience with the following features:
-1.The project aimed to create a frontend e-commerce website with essential shopping functionalities such as product filtering, searching, adding/removing items from the cart, and providing delivery details.
+1.The project aimed to create a frontend e-commerce website with essential shopping functionalities such as product filtering, searching, adding items to the cart and removing items from the cart, and providing delivery details.

-2.**Frontend Development:**  The entire project was focused on frontend development.
+2.The entire project was focused on frontend development.
 React, a popular JavaScript library for building user interfaces, was used for creating a dynamic and interactive web application.
 React Bootstrap was utilized to enhance the website's UI and responsiveness.

 3.**Responsive Design:**  Ensuring the website works seamlessly on different devices (desktops, tablets, mobile phones) was a priority.